mattbanks/Base-SCSS-Project-Framework/README.md

 ## Summary

-Base framework for new websites.
+Base Compass/SCSS framework for new websites.

 ## Usage

 Code as you will.
-I use [CodeKit](http://incident57.com/codekit/) for SCSS compiling, but feel free to use whatever app or command line tool you prefer.
+I use [CodeKit](http://incident57.com/codekit/) for Compass/SCSS compiling, but feel free to use whatever app or command line tool you prefer.
 [LiveReload](http://livereload.com/) is another great app on Mac for compiling SCSS.

-- Compile `assets/scss/style.scss` to `assets/css/style.css`
+- Compile `scss/style.scss` to `style.css`
-- Compile `assets/js/plugins.js` to `assets/js/plugins.min.js`
+- Compile `js/plugins.js` to `js/plugins.min.js`
-- Compile `assets/js/jquery.functions.js` to `assets/js/jquery.functions.min.js`
+- Compile `js/jquery.functions.js` to `js/jquery.functions.min.js`
 - ??
 - Profit

 ### Changelog

+#### Version 1.1

+* add compass via config.rb
+* add compass mixins in style.scss
+* remove mixins that compass has by default
+* change directory structure

 #### Version 1.0